djouamaah/wilaya-dz/README.md

 ### 2. Register the seeds

-n the file `DatabaseSeeder.php`, add the seeds call.
+in the file `DatabaseSeeder.php`, add the seeds call.

 ```php
 public function run() {